-The Saint Francis University Master of Occupational Therapy program was introduced in 1996 and received accreditation from the Accreditation Council for Occupational Therapy Education (ACOTE) in December 2000 with its latest reaccreditation in 2015 and mid-cycle review in 2019.
+The Saint Francis University Master of Occupational Therapy program was introduced in 1996 and received accreditation from the Accreditation Council for Occupational Therapy Education (ACOTE) in December 2000 with its latest reaccreditation in 2024.
 The Master of Occupational Therapy program curriculum is designed to provide a solid professional education rooted in the liberal arts tradition.
 The 3+2 program provides three years of pre-professional coursework where the general education core and required collateral courses are completed, followed by two years of intense Occupational Therapy study.